 Consider a tall container fitted with a tap at the bottom.
 When you fill the container with water and turn on the tap, look at the flow of water.
 The amount of water flowing through the tap depends on many factors.
 These factors are as follows:

-Metals consisting of electric wires and other electronic equipment like copper, gold, and aluminum have many free electrons which are responsible for the majority of the current flow But in some semiconductors, depending on the type of the dopant used there can be positive charge carriers that flow in the opposite direction of that of electrons.
-In other cases, there can be both positive ions and negative electrons present at the same time like in a chemical battery.
+Metals consisting of electric wires and other electronic equipment like copper, gold, and aluminium have many free electrons, which are responsible for the majority of the current flow.
+But in some semiconductors, depending on the type of dopant used, there can be positive charge carriers that flow in the opposite direction of that of electrons.
+In other cases, there can be both positive ions and negative electrons present at the same time as in a chemical battery.
 Therefore there will be confusion in the direction of flow of current.
-Hence a convention for the flow of current was introduced which states that the direction of flow of current is in the positive direction, i.e. opposite to that of the flow of electrons.
+Hence a convention for the flow of current was introduced, which states that the direction of flow of current is in the positive direction, i.e. opposite to that of the flow of electrons.

 Types of Electrical Current

-There are two basic types of Electrical Current depending on how they flow.
+There are two basic types of electrical currents depending on how they flow.

 Direct current (DC)

-In this type the current flows in only one direction, advantages of this type of current is that it is very easy to store because almost all type of batteries uses direct current, most of the electronics use direct current, computers, telephones, satellites all work on DC.
+In this type, the current flows in only one direction, the advantage of this type of current is that it is very easy to store because almost all types of batteries use direct current, most electronics use direct current, computers, telephones, and satellites all work on DC.

-In this type the current changes its direction, the graph of AC looks like a sine wave, which means the current flows to and fro, our household current changes directions 50 times a second, hence you can see 50Hz written on most of our electrical equipment.
+In this type, the current changes its direction, and the graph of AC looks like a sine wave, which means the current flows to and fro, our household current changes directions 50 times a second; hence you can see 50Hz written on most of our electrical equipment.